Buttons provided by Carol Kramer. The plaque referencing Nixon’s win is from the Vietnam Veteran’s Memorial Walk of Honor in Highland Park

-In keeping with the Presidents Visits/Campaign series (FULL SERIES AT END), on September 22nd, 1972, South Dakota Senator and Democratic presidential nominee George McGovern campaigned in Rochester.
+In keeping with the Presidents Visits/Campaign series, (The Presidential Visits Series in its entirety: James Monroe to Joseph Biden, on September 22nd, 1972, South Dakota Senator and Democratic presidential nominee George McGovern campaigned in Rochester.
 In 1968, candidate Richard Nixon won a razor thin victory over Democrat Vice President Humphrey.
 In November 1972, President Nixon defeated McGovern by the largest popular vote margin in history, 60.7% to 37.5%.
 Nixon carried every state but Massachusetts.
 Nixon’s margin in Monroe County was similar to the national average, 61.95% to 37.83%.
 Nixon did not campaign in Rochester in 1972 but did visit in June 1971.

 See In ’68 when Vice President Humphrey and former Vice President Nixon campaigned in Rochester and 45 years ago when President Nixon visited Rochester.
 And 3 days later when East High School erupted in racial violence

 History mostly remembers McGovern for his long standing anti-Vietnam war position, culminating in his call as the 1972 Democratic nominee for a cessation of hostilities within 45 days.
 Dating back to 1963, McGovern opposed the war whether prosecuted by Democratic or Republican administrations.
 The Vietnam Veteran’s Memorial Walk of Honor in Highland Park cites McGovern’s outspokenness with references in 1967, 1968 and 1970.